Field research, journey-mapping, & opportunity prioritization

-Improved the lotto “Winning Experience” at BCLC
+Improving the lotto “Winning Experience” at BCLC.

 The online prize-claim process wasn’t well-known which was frustrating for people who travelled a long way to pickup their prize.